Case role: Linguistic typology of morphological case

-It has been suggested that the lexical case associated with agents is the ergative (ERG) lexical case: This case ERG identifies the noun as a subject of a transitive verb in languages that allow ergative case.
-The correlation demonstrated between the ergative case and the theta role of agent is not a perfect correlation: It is as closely correlated as the relationship between dative case and the theta role goals/ experiencers.
-There are two types of Ergative languages 1) languages that allow and 2) those that prohibit ergative subjects in intransitive clauses.
+It has been suggested that the lexical case associated with agents is the ergative (ERG) lexical case: it identifies the noun as a subject of a transitive verb in languages that allow ergative case.
+The correlation demonstrated between the ergative case and the theta role of the agent is not a perfect correlation: It is as closely correlated as the relationship between the dative case and the theta role goals/ experiencers.
+There are two types of ergative languages: languages that allow ergative subjects in intransitive clauses and those that prohibit them.

 There can be a distinction made between ergative and accusative type languages with respect to the type of subject and object markings they will display.
 This distinction is characterized by the type of clauses a language allows, such as ergative, absolutive, accusative, and nominative.
 The distinction made between language type and clause type is illustrated in the table below: